 A person who is a healthy size with healthy bloodwork is not the type of person who will overeat, binge, eat junk food, be a couch potato.
 So if I already am salivating while I am imagining the pickle, why can I not already be "there" by imagining myself to be the person in the body I imagine.
 Which thoughts will get me to where I want to go: "I am fat, I'll never lose weight, I'm old and tired, my knees hurt, I give up" .....
 OR "I am fit, I am fabulous, I feel great, I eat right, I am healthy" hmm?
 Some would say the first set of thoughts will get you to where you want to be because beating yourself is where it's at if you want to motivate yourself.
 I would say that the second set of thoughts will get me to where I want to go because once I have already imagined it, it sets things in motion because reality always seeks to align with thoughts.

 It is not that you wish it and imagine it and wish it and imagine it and poof - one morning it is there for you.
 What makes thinking from the end work is that eventually you align your behaviors with what will take you there.
 If I am imagining myself as someone who is physical eventually I will align my behaviors so that I am.
 If I am imagining myself as someone who eats healthy my behaviors will align with that.
 How aligned are my spirit and my behavior with my thoughts?
 If your thoughts are to berate yourself, beat yourself up, and believe that this time will be not be different from any other, then your spirit will be beaten and your behavior will be aligned with what you have thought - "I will never lose weight.
 I can't lose weight.
 I hate measuring foods.
 This time isn't any different."
-BUT, if your thoughts are that you are
+BUT, if your thoughts are that you are already healthy, then your spirit is free and excited, and your behaviors are aligned with the way you ARE.
+We have all heard of water seeking its own level.
+This is no different.
+Our behaviors will seek the level you set for it.

 You cannot find abundance by dwelling on lack.
 You cannot find your calling by insisting you have none.
 You cannot find health by dwelling on illness and disease.
 Michelangelo said, "The greatest danger for most of us lies in not setting our mark too high and falling short; it is in setting our aim too low, and reaching our mark."
 He is also the one who said, "I saw the angel in the marble and carved until I set him free."
 I think that all the negative thoughts and labels we give ourselves are that block of marble.
 It is in the imagination and good thoughts that we are able to carve away the stone until we set ourselves free.
 Why not have a high mark instead of a low one?
 Why sell ourselves short with regard to all the accomplishments that are available to us?